Moddable-OpenSource/moddable/documentation/devices/pico.md

 	```

 The app will be built and installed. `xsbug` will be launched and connected to the Pico after a few seconds.

+> Note: If the device is unresponsive, you may see this message:
+>
+>	```text
+>	Hold the BOOTSEL button and power-cycle the device.
+>	Waiting for /Volumes/RPI-RPI2.....
+>	```
+>
+>  Put the device into programming mode by holding the __BOOTSEL__ button when powering on the Pico.
+>
+>    You will know that programming mode is active when a disk named `RPI-RP2` appears on your desktop.

 <a id="windows-setup"></a>